door2door-io/door2door-sdk-android-deprecated/docs/UserGuide.md

 	</tr>
 </table>

 It is recommended to create only one instance of the MobilityAnalytics object (have it as a singleton) and use it when recording events.
 If you are using a dependency injection framework, you should mark the MobilityAnalytics dependency as singleton.
 If you do not, you can have it as an application singleton in your application class.
-If you are confused this, have a look application calss of the provided [mobility-analytics-example-android](https://github.com/door2door-io/mobility-analytics-example-android) (it sets up MobilityAnalytics as application singleton).
+If you are confused by this, have a look application class of the provided [mobility-analytics-example-android](https://github.com/door2door-io/mobility-analytics-example-android) (it sets up MobilityAnalytics as application singleton).

 ##### Using the SDK to recording events
 To record events you need reference to the MobilityAnalytics object.
 It contains a recordEvent(event) method for every type of event you can record: